 3. You cannot schedule Teams meetings in the “normal” Outlook Online

 You currently can’t select Teams for your online meetings using the “normal” Outlook Online.
-You only have the option to select Skype for Business for your online meetings.
+There’s only one option – “Add Skype meeting” (Skype for Business) for your meeting invitations.

 4. You can schedule Teams meetings in “The New” Outlook Online

 If you want to be able to schedule Teams meetings in Outlook Online you can switch to the “new” Outlook Online.
 When you select “Add online meeting” you get to select between “Skype meeting” (i.e a Skype for Business meeting) or a “Teams meeting.”

 The “Try the new Outlook” toggle switch might not be available depending on what subscription/release channel you have (ask your Office administrator if you don’t see this option).

 5. Schedule Teams meetings in Outlook Mobile

 The Outlook mobile app enables you to book online meetings using either Skype for Business or Teams.